Gov. Abbott charters plane to Chicago for migrants after city impounded bus from Texas

 — Greg Abbott (@GregAbbott_TX) December 20, 2023

-The governor's office did not immediately respond to a question about the cost of the Chicago flight, but it did say the migrants aboard the passenger airliner had signed consent forms written in languages they could read.
+The governor's office did not immediately respond to a question about the cost of the Chicago flight, but it said the migrants aboard the passenger airliner had signed consent forms written in languages they could read.

-Mayors in several cities where migrants have been critical of the bus program.
-Chicago's Mayor Johnson said in the recent news release sending migrants to his Midwest city as winter approaches is "inhumane treatment (that) further endangers the safety and security of asylum seekers, and adds additional strain to City departments, volunteers and mutual aid partners tasked with easing what is already a harsh transition."
+Mayors of several cities where migrants have been shipped to from Texas have been critical of Abbott's bus program.

+Johnson, Chicago's mayor, said in a recent news release that sending migrants to his Midwest city as winter approaches is "inhumane treatment (that) further endangers the safety and security of asylum seekers, and adds additional strain to City departments, volunteers and mutual aid partners tasked with easing what is already a harsh transition."

-In Austin, a 3-year-old child who had boarded a Texas-provided bus with parents died en route to Chicago after showing symptoms that included a fever and diarrhea.
+In August, a 3-year-old Venezuelan girl who had boarded a Texas-provided bus headed to Chicago with her family died en route in Illinois after showing symptoms that included a fever and diarrhea.
 Texas officials later issued a statement saying that "prior to boarding, no passenger presented with a fever or medical concerns."

+The autopsy of the child, who was days shy of her 4th birthday, found: "The child had reportedly begun experiencing mild symptoms and began feeling ill as the family boarded the bus in Brownsville.
+At that point, she had a low-grade fever only, and was allowed to board the bus."

+The child's death raised questions about medical screenings for the state-sponsored bus trips, which critics have denounced as dangerous and chaotic.

+“There’s a lot of concern about lack of transparency in general regarding these bus rides,” said Priscilla Olivarez, a policy attorney and strategist at the Immigrant Legal Resource Center.
+“There’s no oversight and no accountability.”

-At a news conference on Monday, before the flight from Texas, Johnson denounced the sending as dangerous.
+At a news conference Monday, before the flight from Texas, Johnson ripped Abbott over his busing program.

 “We have a governor — a governor — an elected official in that state of Texas that is placing families on buses without shoes, cold, wet, tired, hungry, afraid, traumatized,” Johnson said.
 “The governor of Texas needs to take a look in the mirror of the chaos that he’s causing for this country.”